Melvins: Melvins Lite, reunion with Mike Dillard and more albums (2011–present)

 Melvins started 2011 with a series of unique shows.
-Four of the shows were every Friday at Spaceland's in California.
+Four of the shows were every Friday at Spaceland in California.
 January 7 featured the current line-up playing Colossus of Destiny, Lysol, and Eggnog.
 Jan 14 featured a Melvins 1983 set followed by the band playing Houdini.
 Jan 21 featured a two-piece Melvins set followed by the current lineup playing Bullhead.
 Jan 28 featured the band playing a normal set followed by Stoner Witch.

 In early 2011 the band was on tour first in Christchurch, New Zealand at the time of the February 2011 Christchurch earthquake then in Tokyo, Japan at the time of the 2011 Tōhoku earthquake and tsunami.
 Melvins supported Slayer at the All Tomorrow's Parties 'I'll Be Your Mirror' festival at Alexandra Palace, London in May 2012.
 Melvins formed a lineup called Melvins Lite (Buzz, Dale, and Trevor Dunn) that toured through parts of 2011.
 This line-up released an album, Freak Puke, in June 2012 on Ipecac Recordings.
 The main four-piece lineup remains active as well and released a digital EP, The Bulls & the Bees, in March on Scion a/v.